HaydenRichardson/Led-Bot/README.md

-A discord bot using discords api and an arduino to control a LED strip remotley through text commands.
+A discord bot using discord's API and an arduino to control a LED strip remotley through text commands.